 The Ebola crisis in the Democratic Republic of Congo’s war-shattered North Kivu province is straining the revamped World Health Organization.
 Director Tedros Adhanom Ghebreyesus has been pleading for support as more than 1,000 people have already died, and Ebola responders are assaulted and attacked.
 Most of WHO’s responders in North Kivu are African health workers, researchers and logisticians.

-Journalist Amy Maxmen, who covered the Ebola emergency in West Africa, is looking at the Ebola response in North Kivu for a series of reports for Nature.
+Journalist Amy Maxmen, who covered the Ebola emergency in West Africa, is exploring the Ebola response in North Kivu in a series of reports for Nature.